 - Make sure you take your full holiday allowance and spread the time off equally throughout the year.
 If you have children, discuss with colleagues a rota so that everyone gets a chance to have time off during the school holidays.

+Working from home.
 Increasingly people are working from home.
-Although many people think this would be ideal, in reality it can present a whole set of other issues than can interfere with your work-life balance.
+Although many people think this would be ideal, in reality, it can present a whole set of other issues that can interfere with your work-life balance.

 - Can you separate your work area from your living quarters?
 It can be difficult to ‘switch off’ if you can see your workstation whilst trying to relax.

-- How do separate work hours from ‘off duty’ time.
-Are you tempted to answer emails to ‘just finish that report’ when you should be relaxing.
+- How to separate work hours from ‘off duty’ time.
+Are you tempted to answer emails to ‘just finish that report’ when you should be relaxing?

 - How do you cope with children being present during school holidays etc?